 Before an endpoint can make use of an RD, it must first know the RD's address and port, and the URI path information for its REST APIs.
-This section defines discovery of the RD and its URIs using the well-known interface of the CoRE Link Format [RFC6690].
-A complete set of RD discovery methods is described in Section 4.1.
+This section defines discovery of the RD and its URIs using the well-known interface of the CoRE Link Format [RFC6690] after having discovered a host as described in Section 4.1.

-Discovery of the RD registration URI path is performed by sending either a multicast or unicast GET request to "/.well-known/core" and including a Resource Type (rt) parameter [RFC6690] with the value "core.rd" in the query string.
-Likewise, a Resource Type parameter value of "core.rd-lookup" is used to discover the URIs for RD Lookup operations, core.rd is used to discover all URI paths for RD operations.
+Discovery of the RD registration URI path is performed by sending either a multicast or unicast GET request to /.well-known/core and including a Resource Type (rt) parameter [RFC6690] with the value "core.rd" in the query string.
+Likewise, a Resource Type parameter value of "core.rd-lookup\" is used to discover the URIs for RD Lookup operations, core.rd\ is used to discover all URI paths for RD operations.
 Upon success, the response will contain a payload with a link format entry for each RD function discovered, indicating the URI of the RD function returned and the corresponding Resource Type.
 When performing multicast discovery, the multicast IP address used will depend on the scope required and the multicast capabilities of the network (see Section 9.5).

-A Resource Directory MAY provide hints about the content-formats it supports in the links it exposes or registers, using the "ct" target attribute, as shown in the example below.
-Clients MAY use these hints to select alternate content-formats for interaction with the Resource Directory.
+An RD MAY provide hints about the content-formats it supports in the links it exposes or registers, using the "ct" target attribute, as shown in the example below.
+Clients MAY use these hints to select alternate content-formats for interaction with the RD.

-HTTP does not support multicast and consequently only unicast discovery can be supported using HTTP.
-The well-known entry points SHOULD be provided to enable unicast discovery.
+HTTP does not support multicast and consequently only unicast discovery can be supported at the using the HTTP /.well-known/core resource.

-An implementation of this resource directory specification MUST support query filtering for the rt parameter as defined in [RFC6690].
+RDs implementing this specification MUST support query filtering for the rt parameter as defined in [RFC6690].